alexpaul/Movie-Curator/README.md

 ## 2. Project Setup (Node, Express, MongoDB, Moongoose)

-1. Close this repo and use the `starter` branch.
+1. Close this repo and use the `starter-project` branch.